Mark1626/road-to-plus-plus/chapter-acceleration/cuda/README.md

 - classes: Usage of classes with Cuda
 - interop: Using a cuda compiled kernel from C++
 - memory: Unified memory vs transfer
+- datatrn: Various early experiments done for sliding window algorithm
+- membank: Experiment to take advantage of memory bank access in warp
+- warp-primitives: Experiments with warp instrinsics
+    a.
+Warp reduce Sum
+    b.
+Bitonic Sort in warp